Why is website security so important?

 - Update your website hosting to use HTTPS

-Step 1: Host your website with a Dedicated IP address
+Step 1: Use a Dedicated IP address

-SSL Certificates requires your website to be hosted with a dedicated IP address.
-This ensures that you have the best security against attacks for your website.
 Most companies offering hosting packages offer shared IP, meaning that multiple websites are using the same IP address and your sensitive information from your visitors is passing through multiple channels.
 With a dedicated IP you are ensuring that your information and data is only being transmitted to your IP address and nowhere else.
 Just one-way traffic.

 Step 2: Buy SSL Certificate